erjank/teaching/performance.md

 people how to do a particular statistical analysis in R, but what her learners might take away is some new keyboard shortcuts in R Studio.
-Live coding makes this much more likely because it allows learners to see the "how" as well as the "what".
+Live coding makes this much more likely because it allows learners to see the "how" as well as the "what", and *jugyokenkyu* works because it creates more opportunities for this to happen.

-FIXME: make a stronger connection between *jugyokenkyu* and lateral knowledge transfer.

 ## Feedback